tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/app.md

 <EndpointBadge method="GET" url="https://api.tapeapp.com/v1/app/workspace/{workspaceId}" />

-Retrieve all apps for the workspace with ID `200`:
+Retrieve all apps for the workspace with ID `200` (Note that the response does not contain the fields):

 <ContextCodeBlock language="shell" title='➡️      Request'>
 {`curl #BASE_URL/v1/app/workspace/200 \\